tarwn/lessthandot-hugo/blogs/content/posts/2013-05-22-sql-puzzle-right-without-using.md

 As you can see spaces should remain and when the value is NULL then there should be a blank.
 The length for the row with the NULL value should be 0, you cannot hardcode 7 for the length, you have to calculate it.

 Post your solution(s) in the comment section, remember no RIGHT function.
-Let&#8217;s see how many different ways you can come up with to do this
+Let's see how many different ways you can come up with to do this